Instant Home-Made Jalebi

 • Oil Temperature – Ensure the oil is at right temperature.
 Test by putting a drop of batter, if it floats immediately its the right temperature.
 Frying jalebis at high temperature will burn them.

 • Sugar Syrup – it shouldn’t be hot or cold.
 It should be warm.
+If it’s too hot, jalebis go soggy; if too cool, they don’t soak.

-Other Desserts to Try
+Other Pakistani Desserts to Try

 Firni (Rice Pudding)